Document Tree

 Introduction

 CI stands for Continuous Integration, which is the process of automatically building and testing code changes as they are committed to a version control repository.
-The goal of CI is to catch and fix errors early in the development process.
+The goal of CI is to catch and fix bugs early in the development process.

 CD stands for Continuous Deployment or Continuous Delivery, which is the process of automatically deploying/delivering code changes to an environment after they have been built and tested.
-The goal of CD is to shorten the time it takes to release new features and bug fixes to customers while ensuring the highest level of quality and reliability.
+The goal of CD is to reduce the time it takes to release new features and bug fixes to customers while ensuring the highest level of quality and reliability.

 This documentation first provides an overview of the general process and then explains the process in detail for each Intershop product.